hausgold/boltless/README.md

 ### Configuration

-You can configure the Boltless gem in serveral ways.
+You can configure the Boltless gem in several ways.
 The most relevant settings should be set on an initializer file when used together with Rails.
 Here comes a self descriptive example: